FREQUENTLY ASKED QUESTIONS

 5. Don’t give a written or tape recorded statement to any insurance company without talking to a lawyer first.

-6. Talk to a lawyer at WOODS & THOMPSON, P.A. as soon as possible.
+6. Talk to a personal injury lawyer at Woods & Thompson, P.A. as soon as possible.

 Which company pays your No-Fault benefits?